-How to back up your iCloud Photo Library
+We highly recommend you backup your iCloud Photo Library

 The best way to back up the images and video in iCloud Photo Library is to make sure you're downloading all your content onto your Mac.

-Note: If you plan to back up your entire digital library to your Mac's hard drive, you'll likely want to do it on a desktop Mac with a 1TB drive or higher.
+Note: If you plan to back up your entire digital library to your Mac's hard drive, you'll likely want to do it on a desktop Mac with at least a 1TB drive or more.
 Otherwise, consider backing up to an external drive.

 - Click Photos in the App menu in the upper left corner of your screen.